iliapopov17/iliapopov17.github.io/_pages/about.md

 In addition, I really enjoyed studying phylogenetics, and I have described a complete phylogenetic research pipeline.
 This helps me to constantly remember all the skills I have learnt.
 You can find my contributions in my [portfolio](https://iliapopov17.github.io/portfolio/portfolio-6/).<br>
 My Researh Project at BI is about searching for indirect signs of HIV infection in cell-free DNA samples.
 The results will be published in this [repository](https://github.com/iliapopov17/The-shadow-of-HIV) be the beginning of May.<br>

+### Don State Technical University

 While working at Don State Technical University, I joined Igor Popov's group in Alexey Ermakov's lab.
 I applied all the knowledge and skills I learnt in order to achieve first-class results.
 The results of the work can be found in [publications](https://iliapopov17.github.io/publications/).<br>

+### Hobbies

-In my spare time I like to read books and also go cycling.
+In my spare time I like to read books and also go cycling.<br>
 Sometimes I like to write detailed [manuals on NGS data analysis](https://iliapopov17.github.io/portfolio/portfolio-7/), as I remember how hard my studies were for me, and I hope that in the near future my materials can help someone a lot.<br>